Baanaaana/ha-blueprint/README.md

 #### Notes
 - For the left and right buttons, the "on" event is triggered before the long press event
-- Requires the ZHA (Zigbee Home Automation) integration
+- Requires ZHA or MQTT integration
+- Compatible with:
-- Compatible with IKEA STYRBAR remote model E2001/E2002 (Remote Control N2)
+  - IKEA STYRBAR remote (E2001/E2002)
+  - IKEA STYRBAR Remote control N2

 ### Switch - IKEA SOMRIG - two button remote

-This blueprint allows you to control your home with an IKEA SOMRIG remote using the ZHA integration.
+This blueprint allows you to control your home with an IKEA SOMRIG remote using ZHA or MQTT integration.
 Each button (single dot and double dot) can be configured with short press, double press, long press, and release after long press actions.

 #### Features
 - Configure actions for all 8 possible button combinations: